-This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
-Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States .
-Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
-Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
+The websites of our company use Google Analytics, a web analysis service of Google Inc. (“Google”).
+Google Analytics uses “cookies”, text files that are stored on your computer and enable an analysis of how you use the website.
+The company providing the service in the European Economic Area and Switzerland is Google Ireland Limited, a company registered and operated under Irish law, with its registered office at Gordon House, Barrow Street, Dublin 4.
+Google will use this information to evaluate your usage of the website, in order to compile reports on website activity for the website operators and to provide other services relating to website usage and internet usage.
+Google will also pass on this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.

 Use of Personal Information